36890641/PortforlioProjects/README.md

                      *,
                      dense_rank() over (partition by division order by total_qty desc) as drnk from cte1)
-	select * from cte2 where drnk<=3
+	select * from cte2 where drnk<=3;

--- Creating stored procedure for the above query
+-- Creating stored procedure for the above query--

 	CREATE PROCEDURE `get_top_n_products_per_division_by_qty_sold`(
         	in_fiscal_year INT,
     		in_top_n INT